 8.)
 Do some sombre reflect at the Old Slave Mart

-Now, although the Old Slave Mart is a relatively small museum, it more than makes up for its relatively diminutive size with its wealth of information – reminding visitors of the dark history of slavery in the city and indeed, across America.
+Now, although the Old Slave Mart is a relatively small museum, it more than makes up for its relatively diminutive size with its wealth of information.
+It’s a total reminder of the dark history of slavery in the city and indeed, across America.

 9.)
 Get lost (not literally!) on Morris Island